napogonowski/Project-1-Mastermind/README.md

     });
 };
 ```
-This function was successful in stopping the overlapping, and I gleefully demoed my game, convinced it was finished.
-During my testing, the secret code was fixed at [0,1,2,3].
-However for the project submission, i reinstated the random number generator, and with live conditions, I quickly found another problem.
-The computer could also have multiples of the same number.
-Here we go again.
-After hours of researching how other, smarter programmers resolved this problem, i figured it would be easier to filter the random numbers to all have unique values and call this saga finished.
+This function was successful in stopping the overlapping, and also reduced my lines of code significantly.
+Satisifed with this progress, i moved onto testing the game.

+ In my testing environment, the secret code was fixed at [0,1,2,3], and I was entering in guesses.
+At the time i didnt realise the confrimation bias this would cause.
+However for the project submission, I needed to reinstated the random number generator, for the live conditions and I quickly found another problem.
+The computer could now, also have multiples of the same number.
+At this point i thought " I should of picked Blackjack instead".
+After hours of researching how more experienced programmers resolved this problem, and completely breaking my code trying to implement their solutions. i figured it would be a alot easier to leave my code as it was and  write a function to ensure the random numbers to all have unique values and call this saga finished.

+### My key takeaways from dealing with this problem:
+* There are many diffferent ways to solve a problem, and you have to be willing to adapt your approach to what the problem is and what you're trying to achieve.
+* Sometimes failing can lead you to a next solution.
+* If you have a choice of games to make, dont pick mastermind.

 ## Next steps

 If i had more time, I would have liked to add a difficulty scale / mode.
 This would present the user with an option before the game starts of either Easy/medium/hard.

- Their choice would result in:
+ Their choice would:
  1. Change the number of rows being rendered.
 Either 14 rows for easy.
 10 rows for medium.
 6 row for hard.
  2. Change the number of colors on offer.
 Either 4 colors for easy.
 6 colors for medium.
 8 colors for hard.